Sezgin Tanrıkulu: Political career

-Sezgin Tanrikulu joined the Republican People's Party (CHP) in 2010, becoming the CHP director of Human Rights and was elected a member of the Grand National Assembly of Turkey in 2011.
+Sezgin Tanrıkulu joined the Republican People's Party (CHP) in 2010, becoming the CHP director of Human Rights and was elected a member of the Grand National Assembly of Turkey in 2011.
 He was re-elected each time and currently is still a member of parliament.
 In parliament he defended the minority rights and the human rights of the prisoners.
 He is also defender of the press freedom in Turkey, and released a report which criticized the closing down of media outlets and the imprisonment of journalists.
 He opposed the arrest of the academics for peace who signed a petition urging for a peaceful solution of the Kurdish-Turkish conflict in 2016.
-In September 2020, it was reported that Tanrıkulu was appointed the advisor to party chairman Kemal Kılicdaroğlu.
+In September 2020, it was reported that Tanrıkulu was appointed the advisor to party leader Kemal Kılıcdaroğlu.
+In the 2023 Turkish general election, Tanrıkulu was the parliamentary candidate of the CHP in Diyarbakır; he became the first CHP candidate to be elected from Diyarbakır since Mesut Değer and Muhsin Koçyiğit in 2002.

 Prosecution

 An investigation was launched for degrading the Turkish Republic for his remarks where he made public his opposition towards the Turkish military operation into Syria in October 2019.

-On 25 April 2022, Ankara Chief Public Prosecutor’s Office opened an investigation on Tanrıkulu over "insulting Turkishness" after he called for remembrance of hundreds of Armenian intellectuals that were forcibly disappeared on 24 April, the Armenian genocide remembrance day.
+On 25 April 2022, Ankara Chief Public Prosecutor's Office opened an investigation on Tanrıkulu over "insulting Turkishness" after he called for remembrance of hundreds of Armenian intellectuals that were forcibly disappeared on 24 April, the Armenian genocide remembrance day.